AndiEcker/AcuSihotInterfaces/README.md

 #### Available Client Fields

-The table underneath is listing all the fields - alphabetically ordered by the field name - for to store the data of each of our clients/guests:
+The table underneath is listing all the fields - alphabetically ordered by the field name - to store the data of each of our clients/guests:

  Field Name | Field Type | Description | Example Values |